AIM principles on key aspects of business conduct

 AIM's mission is to create for brands an environment of fair and vigorous competition, fostering innovation and guaranteeing maximum value to consumers now and for generations to come.
-To deliver on their commitments, the members of AIM have developed principles on key aspects of their business:
+To deliver on their commitments, AIM members have developed principles on key aspects of their business:

 The bond of trust between brands and consumers is fundamental to this mission.
 The members of AIM have developed in 2003 ten principles which explain the nature of this bond.